 6. Access to Mastercard Airport Experiences through Lounge key.

-7. Access to Boingo Free Global Wi-Fi with over 1 million hotspots around the world.
+7. Access to Boingo Free Global Wi-Fi with over 1 million hotspots worldwide.

 The cashback rate of 1.50% offered by the Rogers World Elite on all general purchases is much better than the 0.5% – 1% available on most no-fee cards.
 An alternative card is the Tangerine Money-Back card which offers unlimited 2% cash back on purchases in up to 3 categories.

-The Tangerine World Mastercard is also another great alternative and offers a 2% regular cash back on up to 3 categories of spending, plus mobile device insurance, Mastercard Airport Experiences provided by Loungekey, rental car collision insurance, global Wi-Fi, and more.
+The Tangerine World Mastercard is another great alternative.
+It offers a 2% regular cash back on up to 3 categories of spending, plus mobile device insurance, Mastercard Airport Experiences provided by Loungekey, rental car collision insurance, global Wi-Fi, and more.
 It also has no annual fees.

 No fee, no foreign transaction fee cards like the Home Trust Preferred Visa are scarce in Canada.

 While the Rogers World Elite Mastercard charges the general 2.5% foreign transaction fee, you get 3% in cash back on all your eligible spending in the U.S. This leaves you with 0.5% cash back in gains when you spend US dollars.